Breast Cancer Patient Rita K. Goes To CHIPSA In Mexico and Shares Her Experience Almost One Year Later!

 That was a route she was not willing to take.

 Not one to just accept her circumstance, Rita took immediate action and began searching for other treatment options.
 She had considered flying to Germany and also California, but a friend of hers told her about CHIPSA Hospital in Tijuana, Mexico that she had seen on Facebook.
-After diligent research and a call with doctors at the hospital, Rita felt that the therapies at CHIPSA aligned with what she wanted.
+After diligent researching Chipsa and having a call with doctors at the hospital, Rita felt that the therapies at CHIPSA aligned with what she wanted.

 The Journey To Mexico